mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Add;
 ~~~~~

-The proposer of the Add does not control where in the group's ratchet tree the
+The proposer of the _Add_ does not control where in the group's ratchet tree the
 new member is added.
-Instead, the sender of the Commit message chooses a
+Instead, the sender of the _Commit_ message chooses a
-location for each added member and states it in the Commit message.
+location for each added member and states it in the _Commit_ message.

-An Add is applied after being included in a Commit message.
-The position of the
+An _Add_ is applied after being included in a _Commit_ message.
+The position
-Add in the list of adds determines the leaf index `index` where the new member
+of the _Add_ in the list of adds determines the leaf index `index` where the
-will be added.
-For the first Add in the Commit, `index` is the leftmost empty
+new member will be added.
+For the first _Add_ in the _Commit_, `index` is the
-leaf in the tree, for the second Add, the next empty leaf to the right, etc.
+leftmost empty leaf in the tree; for the second _Add_, the next empty leaf to
+the right, and so on.

 * If necessary, extend the tree to the right until it has at least index + 1
   leaves